 It is opportune to remember João Vieira.

-From 1951, when he spent two years at the Escola de Belas Artes in Lisbon, until his disappearance practically six years ago, his legacy still lacks wider dissemination and deeper study.
-Fortunately, we are pleased to note that João Vieira still arouses interest and excites the curiosity of the discovery.
+From 1951, when he spent (a brief two years…) at the Lisbon School of Fine Arts, until his disappearance, which occurred almost six years ago, his legacy still needs wider dissemination and deeper study.
+Fortunately, we are pleased to note that João Vieira still arouses interest andexcites the curiosity of discovery.

 The following year, in Paris, he studied with Henri Goetz (1909-1989) at the “Académie de la Grande Chaumière” and worked with Arpad Szenes (1897-1985).

-At the Galeria do Diário de Notícias, in 1959, his first individual exhibition took place.
-The following year, the first exhibition of the “Grupo KWY” took place in Lisbon, at the Sociedade Nacional de Belas Artes.
+In the Galeria do Diário de Notícias, in 1959, his first individual exhibition takes place.
+The following year, the first exhibition of the “KWY Group” took place in Lisbon, at the National Society of Fine Arts.

-“From the moment I paint with letters, everything has been related to Cesário Verde.
+“From the moment I paint with letters, everything is related to Cesário Verde.
 I started painting with letters because I wanted to make poems with painting”.

-His work “Equação”, from 1959, marks an exercise in synthesis that runs through all his later work: the alphabets, Greek and Latin, and the texts of his favorite poets, Cesário Verde and Herberto Helder (recently deceased) .
+His work “Equação”, from 1959, marks an exercise in synthesis that is transversal to all of his later work: the alphabets, Greek and Latin, and the texts of his favorite poets, Cesário Verde and Herberto Helder (recently deceased) .

 Between 1964 and 1967, we see him as a professor at the “Maidstone College of Art”.
-Back in Lisbon, he dedicated himself to theatrical scenography and sporadically to television, which were practically the mainstay of the exhibition at the “Galeria Judite Da Cruz”, in 1970, entitled
+Back in Lisbon, he dedicates himself to theatrical scenography and sporadically to television, which are practically the matrix of the exhibition at “Galeria Judite Da Cruz”, in 1970, entitled

 “The Spirit of the Letter”.

-In the 70s, 80s and 90s he exhibited, individually and collectively, with some regularity.
-However, in 2001, the exhibition of the “Centro Cultural e Belém” should be highlighted, specifically retaking the “KWY Group”, its collection, meanings and repercussions.
+In the 70's, 80's and 90's he exhibited, individually and collectively with some regularity.
+However, in 2001, the exhibition of the “Centro Cultural e Belém” must be highlighted, specifically resuming the “KWY Group”, its collection, meanings and repercussions.

-He was busily preparing a solo exhibition to be held at the “Cordoaria Nacional” that his death made impossible.
+He was eagerly preparing a solo exhibition to be held at the “Cordoaria Nacional” which his death made unfeasible.

-At this time, until the 27th of September, the “Museum of the Serralves Foundation” in Porto” (between the 23rd of May and the 27th of September) will be exhibiting works from its collection by “Grupo KWY” artists.
+At the moment, until the 27th of September, the “Museum of the Serralves Foundation” in Porto” (between the 23rd of May and the 27th of September) exhibits works from its collection by artists from the “KWY Group”.

-What is the reason for the interest in “KWY” themes?
+What is the justification for the interest in the “KWY” themes?

-From the outset, its eclectic, open and uncommitted character with classifications, scholastic and dogmatic tendencies.
-The lucidity of its members is added to the correct interpretation of the historical moment in which they belonged: the rebuilding of post-war Europe and the stimulus arising from the impetus of the profound political, economic and social changes in development.
+From the outset its eclectic, open and uncompromising character with classifications, scholastic and dogmatic tendencies.
+Added to the lucidity of its members in the correct interpretation of the historical moment in which they were integrated: the rebuilding of post-war Europe and the stimulus arising from the impetus of the profound political, economic and social changes in development.

-The “KWY” they did not publish a single artistic program or manifesto, like other movements that preceded them.
-They didn't occupied themselves with establishing any rules, none metric system and of theories, as a pompous legacy of his genius to future generations, but instead, as Kipling would say, “without the pretensions of a sage giving lessons in love” (in Félix Bermudes' version).
+The “KWY” they did not publish a single program or artistic manifesto, like other movements that preceded them.
+They didn't bother to lay down any rules, any metric system and theories, as a pompous legacy of his genius to future generations, but instead, as Kipling would say, “without pretensions of being a sage giving lessons in love” (in the version by Félix Bermudes).

-However, without being a movement, the “KWY" they cross paths with other contemporary publications such as “Sens Plastique” and “Daily.Bul” and with other manifestations such as “Nova Figuração”, Portuguese, “Nouveau Réalisme”, “Espírito Fluxus”, “El Paso ”.
+However, without being a movement, the “KWY” intersect with other contemporary publications such as “Sens Plastique” and “Daily.Bul” and with other manifestations such as “Nova Figuração”, Portuguese, “Nouveau Réalisme”, “Espírito Fluxus”, “El Paso ”.